open-resources/learning_outcomes/openstax_university.md

 .{109}
 1. Use the kinematic equations with the variables y and g to analyze free-fall motion.{110}
 2. Describe how the values of the position, velocity, and acceleration change during a free fall.{111}
-3. Solve for the position, velocity, and acceleration as functions of time when an object is in a free.{112}
+3. Solve for the position, velocity, and acceleration as functions of time when an object is in a free fall.{112}
-4. fall.{113}
+.{113}
 .{114}
 ### 3.6 Finding Velocity and Displacement from Acceleration.{115}
 .{116}